Safe Harbor 401(k) Plan

 - Sole proprietorships, partnerships, limited liability companies (LLCs), or incorporated businesses, including subchapter S corporations, may establish a 401(k) plan.
-All eligible employees must be allowed to participate in the plan.
+All eligible employees must be allowed to participate in the retirement plan.

 - Designated Roth Contributions are an option for salary deferrals and there are no income restrictions on who may make Roth contributions,

 - Salary deferral contributions of up to $18,000 ($24,000 for age 50 and over) in 2017.